fiatjaf/noflux-website/content/docs/google_reader.md

 url: /docs/google_reader.html
 ---

-Miniflux implements the Google Reader API.
+Noflux implements the Google Reader API.

 To activate the Google Reader API, go to the **Settings > Integrations** section and choose a username and password.